ColinKennedy/ways/docs/plugin_basics.rst

 If you ever need to go back to a Context's initial data, just call Context.revert().

 platforms
 +++++++++

 platforms refers to the operating system(s) that a plugin is allowed to run on.

 Ways determines which plugins to run based on which plugins match the user's platform.
-The platform that Ways uses is set with the WAYS_PLATFORM environment variable.
+The platform that Ways will prefer is set with the WAYS_PLATFORM environment variable.
 If nothing is set, Ways will use the system OS returned by platform.system().lower().

-If "*" is a listed platform on a plugin, then it is automatically assumed that the plugin works on everything. "*" is the default platform if no platform(s) is given for a plugin.
+If "*" is a listed platform on a plugin, then it is automatically assumed that the plugin works on everything and any plugin with no platforms defined is assumed to work for all.

 The defined platforms can be any string you'd like.
-As long as one of the plugin's platforms matches the user's platform, Ways will load the plugin.
+As long as one of the plugin's platforms matches the user's platforms defined in WAYS_PLATFORMS, Ways will load the plugin.

-platforms is very important for dealing with file paths.
-Say you wanted to make 100 plugins for Windows, Linux, and Mac.
-If you defined each plugin absolutely, that'd be 300 plugins and each time one changed, the other two would need to be changed.
-Because Ways only recognizes one platform at a time, it lets the user write 100 relative plugins and 3 absolute, OS-based plugins.
-At runtime, 1 of the 3 OS-based plugins are picked and the other 100 relative plugins append to it.
+TODO : Write a very concise platform example

+There's a really good example of how to use platforms in :ref:`crossplatforms` if you'd like to see another example.

 uses